pchapin/yeditor/README.md

 ### Visual C++

-Solution and project files for Visual C++ version 12.0 (Visual Studio 2013) are also provided.
+Solution and project files for Visual C++ version 14.0 (Visual Studio 2015) are also provided.
 Although development on Windows tends to be less frequent than on Linux, the Windows build is reasonably well maintained and should always be working.

 To build Y with Visual Studio load `Y.sln`.
-This solution file contains references to all required projects (including Spica and Scr).
+This solution file contains references to all required projects (including Spica, Scr, and the test programs).
 Thus building this solution will build everything.

 ### Open Watcom

 Open Watcom is a cross platform compiler that supports Windows, OS/2, DOS, and Linux.
 In theory it can be used to build Y for all of these systems regardless of your development platform.
-Unfortunately Open Watcom does not currently (February 2015) support C++ 2011 to any significant degree.
+Unfortunately Open Watcom does not currently (February 2016) support C++ 2011 to any significant degree.
 Thus it can't be used to build Y at this time.
 However the project files for Open Watcom are retained in the hope that some future version of that compiler will be able to compile Y again.
 Open Watcom was once the primary compiler for Y development and continued support for it,